floweredscarf/su25/policies/index.md

 ### Lecture

 This summer, we will be using a _flipped classroom_ format.
-Students are **expected** to watch pre-recorded lecture videos from previous semesters before attending class (except for the first lecture).
+You are **expected** to watch pre-recorded lecture videos from previous semesters before attending class (except for the first lecture).
 Live lecture sessions will focus on deepening your understanding of the material through conceptual reviews, interactive problem-solving, and Q&A.
 Lecture will be held on **Mondays and Wednesdays from 9–10am in Evans 10**.
-Because the classroom cannot accommodate all enrolled students, lectures will also be webcast live over Zoom to ensure full access.
+Because the classroom cannot accommodate all enrolled students, lectures will also be livestreamed over Zoom to ensure full access.
 Whether attending in person or virtually, active participation is encouraged to make the most of our collaborative in-class time.

 ### Labs

 Lab sections meet Monday through Friday.
 You may only attend the lab section which you signed up for.
 In-person labs will be held in a lab room in Soda Hall.
 Remote labs will be held over Zoom where you will be working primarily in breakout rooms (TAs / Tutors will join the breakout room when you need assistance).

 #### Practical Labs

-The Monday through Thursday labs are practical labs that emphasize hands-on experience with the course material.
+The Monday through Thursday labs are practical labs (except Mon, Jul 7) that emphasize hands-on experience with the course material.
 These involve coding assignments that are submitted for credit.
 Practical labs do not require attendance, but are your main source of help from course staff, including on projects.

+There are currently a total of 21 graded lab exercises (subject to change), each worth 2 points.
+Thus, while the total point value for labs is 42 points, lab grades are capped at 40 points.
+This means that **you can miss up to 1 lab without penalty** if you get a full score on every other lab.
+It also means that you can get full credit for labs in this class if you do not get a full score on every lab assignment.
+In other words, getting more than 40 points on lab is equivalent to getting 40 points for your lab score.

 #### Theoretical Labs

-The Friday labs are theoretical labs that involve working through a worksheet with your classmates and TA.
+Friday labs are theoretical labs (except Fri, Jul 4, which will be pushed to Mon, Jul 7) that involve working through a worksheet with your classmates and TA.
 Theoretical labs will have a small attendance credit (see grading breakdown below).

+We also may hold review sessions this semester before the exams.
+Attending these will also count towards the theoretical lab attendance credit.
+More details will be announced on Ed as the semester progresses.

+Excluding review sessions, you will need to attend 5 of the 7 theoretical labs in order to receive full attendance credit.
+Each attendance is worth 3 points, capped at 15 points.
+Achieving more than 5 attendances does not give extra credit, but we still encourage you to attend all theoretical labs and review sessions, as they will help you better prepare for the exams.

 #### Section Swapping